Cabatuan, Iloilo: History

 In 1733, Cabatuan was officially organized upon the installation of Rev. Fr.
 Antonio Lopez as its first priest and Tono as its first "gobernadorcillo".
 Furthermore, the town was placed by the priest under the spiritual protection of Saint Nicholas de Tolentino whom Cabatuananons venerate as their Patron Saint whose feast is celebrated from September 1–10 every year through a 10-day celebration that is grandiosely culminated on September 10 by the highly anticipated Tinuom Festival patterned from Iloilo's Kasadyahan Festival.

 In 1903, after the census had been taken, the neighbouring town of Maasin, with a population of 8401, was temporarily annexed to Cabatuan that had a population of 16,497.

 During the Second World War, Cabatuan officially became the last defense of Western Visayas against the Japanese forces which led to the destruction of most of its edifices.

 Lt.
 Col. Ryoichi Tozuka, the commander of the Imperial Japanese Army in Panay Island, signed the document of surrender at Cabatuan Airfield located in Cabatuan, Iloilo, Panay Island, Philippines, on September 2, 1945, the same day as the surrender signing in Japan aboard the U.S.S.
 Missouri.
-This was accepted by Col. Raymond G. Stanton, comdg the 160th U.S. Infantry regiment, and was attended by Rear Admiral Ralph O. Davis, comdg the U.S. Navy's 13th Amphibious Group, and by Brig.
-Gen. Donald J. Myers, comdg the 40th Infantry Division.
+This was accepted by Col. Raymond G. Stanton, comdg the 160th U.S. Infantry regiment, and was attended by Rear Admiral Ralph O. Davis, commanding the U.S. Navy's 13th Amphibious Group, and by Brig.
+Gen. Donald J. Myers, commanding the 40th Infantry Division.
 The 13th Amphibious Group was tasked to transport the 40th U.S. Infantry Division to Korea.

+In modern times, Cabatuan serves as a gateway to Iloilo, being the location of the new Iloilo International Airport.